 Long term housing was the primary funded service throughout the EMSA.
-All jurisdictions funded TBRA assistance for a total capacity of 613 clients.
+All jurisdictions funded TBRA assistance for a total capacity of 628 clients.
 Funding has not kept pace with the HIV rates in the Washington DC EMSA.
 HOPWA in the Washington DC EMSA has experienced prolonged client usage in long-term programming, decreased client turnover, and a lack of capacity across other locally or federally funded programs to accommodate clients.
-During FY 2013, the waiting list for TBRA services, for example, reached 1300 people in the District of Columbia, 240 in northern and northwest Virginia, and 200 in Suburban Maryland.
+During FY 2013, the waiting list for TBRA services, for example, reached 1300 people in the District of Columbia, 240 in northern and northwest Virginia, and 270 in Suburban Maryland.
 As a result of the TBRA wait list, all other HOPWA programs experienced increased use and a lack of options for moving people into long-term support programs.
-In the District of Columbia in FY 2012 only 20 clients transitioned from the waiting list into TBRA, only 15 clients moved off the waiting list into TBRA in Northern and Northwest Virginia, and no new clients were enrolled into TBRA in Suburban Maryland.
-Transitional and emergency housing programs had trouble moving clients into more permanent programming; and, the STRMU allocation in the District of Columbia was fully expended two months before the end of FY 2012.
+In the District of Columbia in FY 2014 only 10 clients transitioned from the waiting list into TBRA, only 7 clients moved off the waiting list into TBRA in Northern and Northwest Virginia, and no new clients were enrolled into TBRA in Suburban Maryland.
+Transitional and emergency housing programs had trouble moving clients into more permanent programming; and, the STRMU allocation in the District of Columbia was fully expended two months before the end of FY 2013.
 HOPWA funding to assist clients in the Washington EMSA has not increased proportionately for HAHSTA to meet the needs of the residents of the EMSA.
-Table 3.2 shows the Housing Inventory for Tenant Based Rental Assistance for the EMSA.